KyloIO/kylo-docs/NiFiKyloProvenanceReportingTask.rst

 Introduction
 ============

-Kylo now communicates with NiFi via a NiFi Reporting Task.
+Kylo communicates with NiFi via a NiFi Reporting Task.

 Setup the Reporting Task in NiFi
 ================================